Have Questions?

 912-564-7825

 Community Service Board of Middle GA has long been dedicated to helping its clients recovery after a period of substance abuse.
-It has been doing this within Allendale, South Carolina and in the surrounding areas for quite some time.
+It has been doing this within Allendale, SC. and in the surrounding areas for quite some time.
 Today, Community Service Board of Middle GA provides services like motivational interviewing, substance abuse counseling approach, trauma-related counseling, activity therapy, group therapy, dialectical behavior therapy - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 In addition, Community Service Board of Middle GA believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it provides several programs, like veterans, self-help groups, programs for the hearing impaired, domestic violence, transgender or (LGBT) clients, child care for clients children - among other services listed in the following sections.

 Community Service Board of Middle GA offers short term drug rehab facilities, inpatient rehab centers, outpatient detox programs, long term addiction treatment facilities, outpatient counseling and others.
 Further, Community Service Board of Middle GA has relapse prevention programs that are useful in helping clients after they check out of rehab.
 This drug and alcohol rehab program also uses treatment methods that can help you achieve and maintain a full recovery.